-Overall, Sahel States, where nomadic pastoralism is particularly prevalent, have robust pastoral legislation, especially Niger, Mali and Burkina Faso.
-A potential best practice can be observed in Niger: the 2010 ordinance on pastoralism was adopted after ten years of national and local
+Overall, Sahel States, where nomadic pastoralism is particularly prevalent, have robust pastoral legislation, especially Niger, Mali and Burkina Faso.38 A potential best practice can be observed in Niger: the 2010 ordinance on pastoralism was adopted after ten years of national and local ii The IOM definition of migration involves 'a change in the usual place of residence', and it can be argued that most pastoralists actually have one place of residence which they leave for part of the year but come back to.

-&lt;sup>1 The international mobility of nomadic pastoralists is treated in section Erreur !
-Source du renvoi introuvable...
+1 The international mobility of nomadic pastoralists is treated in section Erreur!
+Source du renvoi introuvable..